Top quark flavor changing couplings at a muon collider: Limits on and from production in hadronic channel.

 Singly resonant $Wjj$ production is another important reducible background process.
 A Feynman diagram for this process is given by the $WW$ diagram in figure \ref{fig:mmtbnn}, with one of the $W$ bosons on-shell and the other one off-shell.
-The process is given by 6208 Feynman diagrams, out of which 4096 have $\nu=\nu_\mu$, of which 1984 have VFB topology.
-Only the diagrams with $\nu=\nu_\mu$ of the VBF type are numerically relevant.
+As with $WW$ production, only the diagrams with $\nu=\nu_\mu$ of the VBF type are numerically relevant.
 Numerical results for the cross sections for this background are given below in table \ref{tab:sigma} with the label ``$Wjj$.''
 Another important singly-resonant background is $Zjj$ production.
-There are 4410 diagrams containing the decay $Z\rightarrow q\bar{q}$, with $q$ any quark flavor including $q=b$, and $\nu=\nu_\mu$.
-Those diagrams give the only numerically relevant contribution to the single-$Z$ production cross section.
-There are also 1905 diagrams with $\nu=\nu_e$ and as many with $\nu=\nu_\tau$, but their contribution to the cross section is negligible.
-Similary, there are 6800 diagrams with the decay $Z\rightarrow\nu\bar{\nu}$, for each neutrino flavor.
-Their contribution to the cross sections is negligibly small.
+The diagrams containing the decay $Z\rightarrow q\bar{q}$, with $q$ any quark flavor including $q=b$, and $\nu=\nu_\mu$ are the diagrams that give the only numerically relevant contribution to the single-$Z$ production cross section.
 Numerical results for the cross section for this background are given below in table \ref{tab:sigma} under the label ``$Zjj$.''

 We consider, finally, SM top production in $\mu^+\mu^-$ collisions.
-Top-pair production $\mu^+\mu^-$ annihilation, in semileptonic mode, with the charged lepton outside the central region, is a reducible background.
+Top-pair production from $\mu^+\mu^-$ annihilation, in semileptonic mode, with the charged lepton outside the central region, is a reducible background.
 Its cross section is very small, however, so we do not consider it further.
 Top-pair production of the form $\mu^+\mu^- \rightarrow t \bar{t} \nu \bar{\nu}$, which contains $t\bar{t}$ production in VBF among other processes, is also a reducible background in semileptonic mode with the charged lepton outside the central region.
 Its cross section is larger than that of the annihilation process, but still negligibly small.
 The main SM top-production background at high energies is single-top production in association with a $b$ jet,